 Overseas Student Health Cover (OSHC) is expected of all international students in Australia.
 Physician visits, hospital care, emergency transport, and certain pharmaceuticals cover this form of insurance.
-The OSHC price varies depending on the extent of coverage, but it costs about $438 a year for basic coverage for singles.
+The OSHC price varies depending on the extent of coverage.

 - Mizu Japanese Restaurant